 Dry Powder Fire Extinguisher

-A dry powder can only be used for Class D or combustible metal burns.
+A dry powder extinguisher puts out Class D or combustible metal burns.
 The dry powder fire extinguisher works by smothering the burning material with a dry powder extinguishing agent, separating it from oxygen, and removing the heat.
 Dry chemical fire extinguishers should not be mistaken with dry powder fire extinguishers (rated D).
 Using a dry chemical extinguisher on a Class D fire will either increase the fire’s strength or render it ineffective.

 Now that you’re more educated, you should look at your property’s extinguishers and confirm you have the kind of extinguisher you’d like in the event of a fire at your specific facility.
 Keep in mind that various types of extinguishers can be needed in different areas of the facility.
 However, getting the right equipment is not enough.
 The right equipment can malfunction or be misused if it is not properly maintained or if your employees are not properly trained.
 It is important to check the expiry date of the fire extinguisher.
 For detailed fire extinguisher safety and awareness please visit Osha Outreach Courses.